rclone/rclone/docs/content/rc.md

     rclone rc --loopback operations/fsinfo fs=remote:

+### operations/hashsum: Produces a hashsum file for all the objects in the path. {#operations-hashsum}

+Produces a hash file for all the objects in the path using the hash named.
+The output is in the same format as the standard md5sum/sha1sum tool.

+This takes the following parameters:

+- fs - a remote name string e.g. "drive:" for the source, "/" for local filesystem
+    - this can point to a file and just that file will be returned in the listing.
+- hashType - type of hash to be used
+- download - check by downloading rather than with hash (boolean)
+- base64 - output the hashes in base64 rather than hex (boolean)

+If you supply the download flag, it will download the data from the remote and create the hash on the fly.
+This can be useful for remotes that don't support the given hash or if you really want to check all the data.

+Note that if you wish to supply a checkfile to check hashes against the current files then you should use operations/check instead of operations/hashsum.

+Returns:

+- hashsum - array of strings of the hashes
+- hashType - type of hash used

+Example:

+    $ rclone rc --loopback operations/hashsum fs=bin hashType=MD5 download=true base64=true
+    {
+        "hashType": "md5",
+        "hashsum": [
+            "WTSVLpuiXyJO_kGzJerRLg==  backend-versions.sh",
+            "v1b_OlWCJO9LtNq3EIKkNQ==  bisect-go-rclone.sh",
+            "VHbmHzHh4taXzgag8BAIKQ==  bisect-rclone.sh",
+        ]
+    }

+See the [hashsum](/commands/rclone_hashsum/) command for more information on the above.

+**Authentication is required for this call.**

 ### operations/list: List the given remote and path in JSON format {#operations-list}

 This takes the following parameters: